marian-stanciulica/Foodybite/README.md

 }
 ```

-We need to conform to this new protocol and implement the logic required for fetching the current location.
-Additionally, we still need to conform to **CLLocationManagerDelegate** because the concrete implementation, **CLLocationManager**, doesn't know about our protocol, but those methods only need to call their equivalent methods from our protocol.
+**LocationProvider** needs to conform to this new protocol and implement the logic required for fetching the current location.
+Additionally, it still needs to conform to **CLLocationManagerDelegate** because the concrete implementation, **CLLocationManager**, is not aware of the **LocationManagerDelegate** existence, but those methods only need to call their equivalent method.

 ```swift
 extension LocationProvider: LocationManagerDelegate  {